 Join us for the preview of Words fail me, during which Adam Gallagher will present Extrajudicial Killing, a narrative performance developed through his ongoing writing project ‘E.A.R.F.’
 Gallagher and Thomas will present an interruption in the soundtrack they have made together, to punctuate the evening.
 The performance will take place at 8pm.

 A conversation event led by Adam Gallagher discussing issues and topics raised through the exhibition, through which alternative readings and physical configurations for the exhibition will be proposed, discussed and enacted.
-Nikhil Vettukattil’s textual contribution will be read as part of the event and made available in the exhibition from this point onwards.
+Text contributions by Nikhil Vettukattil and Ari Skanda will be read as part of the event and made available in the exhibition from this point onwards.

 Adam would like to thank James Bunton, Ben Clarke and Dannie Russo for their conversation and support before and during the show as well as their help with making the sculptures and paintings.